Learn more about the featured scholarships of the BMW Center — our own Flynn Memorial Scholarship and funding from

 Flynn Memorial Scholarship

 The MAGES program is proud to offer one two-year, full-tuition scholarship to an outstanding member of each incoming class.
 The Flynn Memorial Scholarship honors Dr. Gregory Flynn, the first director of the M.A. in German and European Studies.
-MAGES applicants wishing to be considered for the Flynn Memorial Scholarship must be nominated by one of their undergraduate professors.
+MAGES applicants wishing to be considered for the Flynn Memorial Scholarship must be nominated by one of their undergraduate or graduate professors.

 Contact our Supervisor of Academic Programs to learn more about the nomination process.